About the Lunar New Year

 The Chinese lunar calendar is associated with the Chinese zodiac, which has 12 animal signs: rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog, and pig.
 Each animal represents a year in a 12 year cycle, beginning on Lunar New Year's Day.
 There are many legends concerning the choice and order of the animals and their characteristics which are said to be imparted to people born in their year.

 The Australian Chinese Zodiac was developed to promote understanding between Chinese and Australian cultures by the Chinese Precinct Chamber of Commerce in Australia.
 Animals from the traditional zodiac have been matched to native animals according to their perceived similar characteristics.
-This year the Dog is matched to the Dingo.
+This year the Tiger is matched to the Tasmanian Tiger.

 How schools can be involved

-- Research the establishment of the Vietnamese community in Australia.
+- Research the establishment of the Vietnamese communities in Australia via the National Museum of Australia.

-- Research well-known people born in a year of the dog.
+- Research well-known people born in a Year of the Tiger.

 - Map the countries where lunar New Year is traditionally celebrated.